[Introduction] I tried building a Linux kernel

 In my virtual environment the result was "2"

-Is it a CPU benchmark?
+Maybe it was a CPU benchmark?

 Let's install the built kernel

-# Move directory [root@localhost]# mv /tmp/linux-5.15.58 /usr/src/ # Create symbolic link [root@localhost]# ln -s /usr/src/linux-5.15.58 /usr/src /linux
+# Change directory [root@localhost]# mv /tmp/linux-5.15.58 /usr/src/ # Create symbolic link [root@localhost]# ln -s /usr/src/linux-5.15.58 /usr/src/linux

-Compliance completed!
+Compliance complete!

-Now let's finally install the kernel.
+Now, let's finally install the kernel.

-# Install module files [root@localhost linux]# make modules_install # Check the current kernel version first [root@localhost linux]# uname -r 3.10.0-1160.71.1.el7.x86_64 # Kernel & initialization disk Install image [root@localhost linux]# make install
+# Install module files [root@localhost linux]# make modules_install # Check the current kernel version first [root@localhost linux]# uname -r 3.10.0-1160.71.1.el7.x86_64 # Install kernel and initialization disk image [root@localhost linux]# make install

 [root@localhost linux]# reboot